-County will provide services to accept hazardous waste from Conditionally Exempt Small Quantity Generators (CESQG) as defined by applicable State of California and federal regulations.
+COUNTY will provide services to accept hazardous waste from Conditionally Exempt Small Quantity Generators (CESQG) in accordance with California Health and Safety Code Section 25218.3, as amended from time to time.
 Eligible businesses within the County will be allowed to bring their hazardous waste to CoHHWCF.
 These services to businesses located within the CITY will be provided on a cost recovery basis, which will include program administration, on-site collection, transportation, and disposal costs.
 COUNTY will assume responsibility for fee collection from participating businesses.
-The CITY may choose to pay for services for CESQGs within the City of San José and will notify the COUNTY in writing with 30-days advance notice in order to exercise this option.
-If the CITY exercises this option, the COUNTY will invoice the CITY for all costs associated with CESQGs within the CITY.
-If CITY has available Discretionary Funding, COUNTY may use this funding to pay for the CESQG costs.
-For purposes of this agreement, CESQG is equivalent to Very Small Quantity Generator (VSQG) as defined in 40 CFR 262.14.
+The CITY may choose to pay for services for CESQG's within the City of San José and will notify the COUNTY in writing with 30-day advance notice in order to exercise this option.
+If the CITY exercises this option, the COUNTY will invoice the CITY for all costs associated with CSQG's within the CITY.
+If CITY has available Discretionary Funding, COUNTY may use this funding to pay for CESQG costs.
+For purposes of this Agreement, CESQG has the meaning provided by Health and Safety Code Section 25218.1.